 data.gov.
 Datasets are available online to conduct research, develop web applications, and design data visualizations on a variety of topics ranging from agriculture and manufacturing, to health and economics.

 These datasets are published in the Socrata Open Data Format.
 Socrata is a Seattle-based company that develops software for government agencies to publish and manage their data in an open format.
 The Socrata Open Data Format is used by the US Federal Government, as well as 25 US states, and more than 300 cities.
 Thus far, more than 4,000 government datasets are published in Socrata format.

 Hawaiian Fuel Prices Dataset

 From 2006 to 2012, the State of Hawaii compiled AAA fuel prices for each of these fuel types:

 Diesel, Gasoline - Regular, Gasoline - Midgrade, Gasoline - Premium

-In turn, each of these fuel prices were recorded for these locations:
+In turn, fuel prices are recorded for the following Hawaiian locales:

 Hilo, Honolulu, Wailuku, US, State of Hawaii

 data.gov supports data download in the following formats: CSV, RDF, JSON, and XML.